The Psychology of Pricing: Unlocking Consumer Minds to Boost Your Business

 5. Bundled Pricing

 Bundled pricing involves grouping related products or services together and selling them at a lower combined price than the individual items.
-This strategy capitalizes on the concept of perceived value and the sense of getting a deal.
+This strategy capitalises on the concept of perceived value and the sense of getting a deal.
 For example, a software bundle that includes multiple applications at a discounted rate entices customers to buy the entire package, even if they might not have purchased each application separately.
-Bundled pricing maximizes perceived value, encouraging customers to make larger purchases.
+Bundled pricing maximises perceived value, encouraging customers to make larger purchases.

 6. Volume Discount